Founding Partner

 During pregnancy, acetaminophen has long been considered the safest available option.
 Unlike aspirin and nonsteroidal anti-inflammatory drugs such as ibuprofen, acetaminophen has not been associated with birth defects or miscarriage when used as directed.
 As a result, physicians frequently recommend it to pregnant women for managing fevers, migraines, uterine cramping, muscle soreness, or general back pain caused by the physical demands of pregnancy.
 Surveys reveal that more than 60 percent of pregnant women take acetaminophen at some point, and nearly one in five reports using it for more than 20 days over the course of pregnancy.
 The widespread use of this drug highlights the significance of the new evidence suggesting it may affect neurodevelopment.

-Autism spectrum disorder (ASD) and attention-deficit/hyperactivity disorder (ADHD) are among the most common neurodevelopmental disorders affecting children today.
+Autism spectrum disorder (ASD) is becoming a common neurodevelopmental disorders affecting children today.
 Autism is characterized by challenges with communication, social interaction, and repetitive or restrictive patterns of behavior.
 Because it is a spectrum disorder, symptoms vary in severity.
 Some children may experience mild social difficulties, while others may require intensive lifelong care.
-ADHD, on the other hand, is marked by persistent difficulties with attention, impulsivity, and hyperactivity that interfere with a child’s academic and social functioning.

 The prevalence of these disorders has been increasing.
 According to the U.S. Centers for Disease Control and Prevention (CDC), approximately one in every thirty-six children in the United States is now diagnosed with autism by age eight.
-ADHD is even more common, with millions of children across the country receiving diagnoses.
-Families raising children with ASD or ADHD face not only emotional challenges but also significant financial burdens.
+Families raising children with ASD face not only emotional challenges but also significant financial burdens.
 Therapies, specialized educational services, and long-term medical care can cost hundreds of thousands of dollars over a child’s lifetime.
 Because of these realities, any factor that increases the risk of these conditions has serious consequences for public health and for families nationwide.

 This study concluded that the overall weight of the evidence supports a consistent association between prenatal acetaminophen use and neurodevelopmental disorders.
 Mount Sinai’s announcement of the findings emphasized that while causation cannot be declared with certainty, the evidence is strong enough to warrant caution and clinical guidance limiting use.

 Other studies have reinforced these concerns.
 A 2020 study published in JAMA Psychiatry analyzed umbilical cord blood from nearly one thousand mother-infant pairs.
-Researchers measured acetaminophen biomarkers directly in the blood and compared them with later diagnoses of ADHD and autism.
-The results showed a clear dose-response relationship: the higher the biomarker levels, the greater the risk of a child being diagnosed with ADHD or autism.
+Researchers measured acetaminophen biomarkers directly in the blood and compared them with later diagnoses of autism.
+The results showed a clear dose-response relationship: the higher the biomarker levels, the greater the risk of a child being diagnosed with autism.

 Acetaminophen crosses the placental barrier quickly, reaching fetal circulation within an hour of maternal ingestion.
 Laboratory and animal studies show that the drug can trigger oxidative stress in the developing brain, interfere with hormone regulation, and even alter gene expression through epigenetic changes.
 Such mechanisms provide credible pathways by which prenatal exposure could lead to long-term neurodevelopmental effects.